 Driving a motorbike without a helmet is a violation in the Philippines.
 You will be fined and your license revoked when caught by the Traffic Management Group.

 Buses are also a common sight in most large cities in the Philippines.
 In Metro Manila, buses compete with jeepneys in taking commuters from the residential areas to the commercial districts.
 There are also bus lines that travel from cities to the provinces on a regular 24-hour basis.

-Buses are a very convenient means of getting around the Philippines, especially for long distance travels over land.
-If you’d like to reach Baguio City from Manila, it would be a good idea to ride a bus instead of renting a car.
-It’s cheaper and you’ll get great views of the beautiful countryside.
-Some bus lines also ply the Strong Republic Nautical Highway and can travel from Luzon to Mindanao.
+Buses make it very convenient to get around the Philippines, especially for long distance travels overland.
+If you’d like to reach Baguio City from Manila, hopping on a bus is a good idea.
+It is cheap and you’ll get great views of the beautiful countryside.
+Some bus lines also ply the Maharlika Highway with Laoag as the north terminus and Zamboanga City as south.